Partnering With Influencers To Run Campaigns

 There's no need to be too formal when it comes to messaging an influencer, especially when it's on a direct message platform.
 Just make sure you are polite and focus on the influencer instead of yourself.
 Let the influencer know why you would like them to endorse your brand or product.

 You can also highlight some of the Gleam actions you think would benefit the influencer to get their attention.
-For example, if they are a YouTube influencer, they can get more people to subscribe to their channel.
+For example, if they are a YouTube influencer, they can get more people to visit their channel, follow them on social media and much more.

 We're working on a new campaign for our new initiative and we'd like to explore opportunities to partner up with you for a giveaway/discount campaign.